GENICULAR ARTERY EMBOLIZATION (GAE)

 - Delays the need for total knee replacement

-Studies show that 60–85% of patients report lasting pain reduction after GAE, especially in early- to mid-stage arthritis.
+Studies show that the majority of patients report long lasting pain reduction after GAE, especially in early- to mid-stage arthritis.

 Is Genicular Artery Embolization Right for Me?